 - a four weekend series (one weekend per month), with weekly small group facilitation and support between the weekends

 - a nine day intensive, with a four month follow-up consisting of weekly online Zoom meetings

 - over 16 weeks as an online program, with group interaction twice weekly

 The program was developed by Sat Dharam Kaur ND and Jivan Joti Kaur PhD, and integrates the teachings of Dr. Gabor Maté and experts in the addiction field.

 The Beyond Addiction program supports individuals in establishing healthy thought patterns and behaviours to nourish mind, body and spirit and manifest an inspired and fulfilling life.

-The Beyond Addiction program is an internationally recognized effective treatment for addiction that helps to build healthy, resilient individuals, families and communities.
+The Beyond Addiction program is an international effective treatment for addiction that helps to build healthy, resilient individuals, families and communities.

 Criteria for Acceptance Into a Beyond Addiction Program: